Dunchurch: Culture

 The village has a sportsfield on Rugby Road donated to the village by Baron Waring in the 1920s.
 Currently Dunchurch & Bilton Cricket Club play in the summer months and Dunchurch Football Club play in the winter.
 Cricket has been played on the land since the 1800s.
 In 1999 Dunchurch Cricket Club merged with Bilton Cricket Club to form Dunchurch & Bilton Cricket Club.
 The changing rooms for the pitches are found adjacent to the village hall which was opened in 2003.
 There is a large main hall which can seat up to 160 people as well as a smaller sports room.
 Both have attached kitchens.

 Other groups in the village include: Dunchurch Silver Band, District of Dunchurch Brass, Dunchurch Festival Group, Guides, Dunchurch Health Walks, Scouts, Mothers' Union, Photographic Club, St. Peter's Bell Ringers, Dunchurch Twinning Association, Dunchurch and Thurlaston Women's Institute, Working Men's Club.

 Statue

-In the centre of Dunchurch is a statue of Lord John Douglas-Montagu-Scott (1809–1860) a 19th-century landlord, Scottish M.P. and younger brother of the 5th Duke of Buccleuch.
-The statue is by the Victorian sculptor Joseph Durham A.R.A..
+In the centre of Dunchurch is a statue of Lord John Douglas-Montagu-Scott (1809–1860) a 19th-century local landowner, Scottish M.P. and younger brother of the 5th Duke of Buccleuch.
+Sculpted by Joseph Durham A.R.A., the statue is a Grade II listed structure.

-Since the 1970s an annual tradition has developed in the village for a group of pranksters to secretly dress up the statue as a cartoon or TV character overnight at the beginning of the Christmas holidays.
+Since the 1970s, a tradition has developed to decorate the statue as a cartoon or TV character at the beginning of the Christmas holidays.
 The statue was dressed up as Queen Elizabeth II during her diamond jubilee weekend celebrations.
 In 2012 the statue was dressed up as an Olympian for the final leg of the Olympic torch relay sporting a headband and runners jersey.
-2017 saw the statue become Paddington Bear, and 2018 The Grinch.
+In recent years, it has also been dressed in other guises, including Paddington Bear, and The Grinch.